 But even with all of the improvements, the tidal wave of illegal immigrants continues to swell.
 Just seven years ago, border patrol agents arrested 98 families and 222 unaccompanied children.
 Those numbers have drastically climbed to nearly 10,000 families and 4,500 unaccompanied children during this fiscal year alone.

 Why are so many immigrants ignoring the “zero tolerance” policy and risking everything to get to the United States?
 Many are migrating to California, a known sanctuary state, where they feel they will be welcomed with open arms and given food, clothing, housing, and jobs.
 Yuma is an agricultural area, which supplies 90% of the nation’s leafy greens, dates, and lettuce, and relies heavily on immigrant labor.
-These two areas offer illegals an opportunity that just may be too good to pass up.We value your comments!
-Please weigh in on our comment section below.
+These two areas offer illegals an opportunity that just may be too good to pass up.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com